ArturoDent/find-and-transform/README.md

 * 4.6.0 Handling of backslashes for `\n`, `\\n`, `\t` and `\\t` improved significantly in jsOperations.
 &emsp;&emsp; Fixed `lineNumber/Index` bug for `next...` and `previous...` `restrictFind` options.
 &emsp;&emsp; Removed activationEvents checking and updating - unnecessary now.
+&emsp;&emsp; 4.6.1 Reworked completionProvider for more intellisense, especially when manually invoked.

 <br/>